 8. Sprout Pencils; $19

 These helpful pencils have two functions.
 Besides the obvious role of writing, the pencils can also help you plant a garden.
 Each writing utensil comes with a little pod on the end filled with seeds.
 When you're done with the pencil, you can place it into a pot of soil to begin the growing process.
 The unique pencils got their start after a successful Kickstarter campaign in 2012.
 The company now makes pencils with a variety of different plants, including sage, sunflower, basil, thyme, and more.
 You can get either regular number two pencils or colored pencils.

 JamStik is a great way to learn guitar, thanks to its lack of necessary tuning—not to mention its portability and the accompanying learning app.
-Simply connect the product to your iPad, iPhone, or laptop via Wi-Fi to get started.
-The product has real strings and frets that make noise through the connected device.
-It's just 16 inches long, so you can throw it in a backpack for on-the-go learning.
-The JamStik met its Kickstarter goal in May, 2015.
+Simply connect the product to your iPad, iPhone, or laptop via Bluetooth or USB to get started.
+The product has real strings that make noise through the connected device.
+It's just 18 inches long, so you can throw it in a backpack for on-the-go learning.
+An earlier version of the JamStik met its Kickstarter goal in May 2015.

 This colorful board game is perfect for two to four math-loving players.
 Players must roll the dice, do some quick calculations, and make their way to the center of the board (bumping off opponents as they go).
 It's fun for people of all math levels, and helps children just learning multiplication and division get a better grasp of the concept.
 Math lovers supported this project on Kickstarter in 2014.

 12. Ilumi Led Smart Bulb; $50